darioseidl/pastry-push-sum/README.md

 References
 --------------------------------------------------------------------------------

-[1] D. Kempe, A. Dobra and J. Gehrke, "Gossip-based computation of aggregate information," Foundations of Computer Science, 2003.
-Proceedings.
-44th Annual IEEE Symposium on , vol., no., pp.482,491, 11-14 Oct.
-2003
+[1] D. Kempe, A. Dobra and J. Gehrke, "Gossip-based Computation of Aggregate Information" In Proc. of the 44th Annual IEEE Symposium on Foundations of Computer Science (FOCS '03), pages 482–491, October, 2003.

 [2] http://www.freepastry.org/